Meet our team, consisting of core staff and affiliated academics from various Schools and Institutes.

 Do you have any questions, remarks or ideas for contributing to the platform?
-You can always contact the core team to plan a chat, either online or on campus.
+Please contact us to plan a chat, either online or on campus.

 At DIT Neel is involved in a range of educational activities.
 She has a passion for education and is excited to be part of a diverse team that wants to take action and improve the positive societal impact of the university.

 At DIT, Lena works to inspire and mobilise students, staff and partners to join our mission.
 She believes in the power of narratives to shape the way we think, feel and act in the world.
 To understand and engage in social change (in academia and beyond), we need to tell new stories and center those that have long been marginalized.

 Femke focuses on the role of design within DIT.
 There are so many different approaches, so she tries to figure out what fits within DIT.
 She firmly believes in the power of design to make futures experienceable and tangible.

 At DIT, Jilde investigates the values and norms underlying ‘academic excellence’ and she studies how transformations in the academic landscape challenge this value system.

 Mariangela is leading the development of a design ecosystem within DIT.
 She believes that design can be used to experiment with new collaborative practices across disciplines and with stakeholders, to better address societal challenges.

 Maryce Koedood supports the entire department of DIT as office Office Manager.
 She’s also the personal assistant to Derk Loorbach.